bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance/02_YAML.rst

 ..
 WARNING::

     If no ``orcid`` is found online or specified for an Author, they will not be listed as such.
-Their corresponding Organisation information will only be included if the Organisation's ``ror`` is found online or specified directly in the YAML configuration file.
+Their corresponding Organization information will only be included if the Organization's ``ror`` is found online or specified directly in the YAML configuration file.

 ..
 TIP::

-    It is very important that the ``orcid`` and ``ror`` terms are correctly defined, since they are used as unique identifiers for Persons and Organisations in the RO-Crate specification.
+    It is very important that the ``orcid`` and ``ror`` terms are correctly defined, since they are used as unique identifiers for Persons and Organizations in the RO-Crate specification.
 The ``orcid`` id is the minimum information needed to be able to add a person as an Author.

 Agent section